 Wooden Crate Shelf 1-Hour Project

-The crates shown here cost about $10 each, and are sturdy enough to hold books and record albums.
-We wanted a quick and convenient way to hang the crates, and easily take them down if needed, so we devised this simple hanging rack.
+The wooden crates shown here cost about $10 each, and are sturdy enough to hold books and record albums.
+We wanted a quick and convenient way to hang the wooden crates, and easily take them down if needed, so we devised this simple hanging rack.

 The rack is just a 1×8 board with hangers every 16 in.
 We assembled the hangers from machine screws, nuts and aluminum bar stock.
 The most difficult part of the project is cutting the aluminum and drilling the holes.
 And even this is simple enough for a beginning DIYer.
 Check out these other wooden crate projects!

 To browse a variety of crates, check out cratesandpallet.com.

 Wooden Crate Shelves: Display or Storage for Any Room

 - Crates are available in various shapes and sizes

 - Apply a clear finish, stain or paint